From week beginning September 7:

 Haxby Library Update: Oaken Grove takes over from the mobile van

-We have just agreed exciting new plans with Oaken Grove Trustees for the library to be located there by summer 2020.
-The current mobile service will stop once the new offer starts at Oaken Grove Community Centre.
+We have just agreed exciting new plans with Oaken Grove Trustees for the library to be located there by September 2020.

 We and the council are committed to providing a new library for residents which is bigger and better than the previous Haxby Library, is located with a partner organisation, and meets both residents’ expectations and Explore’s vision for a modern library service.
 We are very excited about the potential which Oaken Grove offers and are delighted to be working with the trustees and local residents.
 With them and the council, we will be carrying out a feasibility study on a permanent solution that may see the library stay at Oaken Grove Community Centre for the long term.